-We believe that an even gender distribution enhances collaboration and creates dynamic working groups, which is positive both for the work climate and for our long-term competitiveness.
-When recruiting, our ambition is always to meet as many women as men.
+We believe that diversity and a balanced gender division enhances collaboration and creates dynamic working groups, which is positive both for the work climate and for our long-term competitiveness.
+In recruiting new team members, we aim for diversity, but always prioritize competence and experience in each individual case.